 Early in the history of the cult of Artemis, religious prostitution with a priestess comprised an important feature of worship.

 Depicted in Ephesus as a “multi-mammary grotesque,” people considered Artemis the protector of human children.
-Nevertheless, the goddess Hera lambasted her as a “lion among women” with the right to kill them at will, presumably while giving birth.
+Nevertheless, the goddess Hera lambasted her as a “lion among women,” with the right to kill them at will.
+Presumably this occurred while they gave birth.